orbeon/orbeon-forms-doc/Form-Runner-~-Singleton-form.md

 ## In Form Builder

-As a form author, you can mark as form as *singleton* in Form Builder by opening the *Form Settings* dialog, and clicking on the *Singleton form* checkbox.
+As a form author, you can mark a form as *singleton* in Form Builder by opening the *Form Settings* dialog, and clicking on the *Singleton form* checkbox.

 ## In Form Running